jorgeandrespadilla/angular-quickstart-app/README.md

 - Angular 19 (with Node.js 20)
 - TypeScript for type-checking
 - SCSS for styling
+- Support for environment variables using `.env` files
 - [esbuild](https://esbuild.github.io/) and [Vite](https://vitejs.dev/) for the build system (see more about the new build system [here](https://angular.dev/tools/cli/build-system-migration))
 - [ESLint](https://eslint.org/) for code linting
 - [Vitest](https://vitest.dev/) for unit testing